Naming Compounds

 In chemistry, a compound is a substance formed when two or more elements are chemically bonded in a fixed ratio.
 These compounds are everywhere—from the water we drink (H2O) to the salt we eat (NaCl).
 [1-4]

-Before learning the rules of naming compounds, it is important to understand why naming compounds matters in chemistry.
+Before learning the rules of naming compounds, it is important to understand why they matter in chemistry.

 Why It Is Important to Name Chemical Compounds [5]

-Now that we understand why naming is important, let us explore how to name the three main types of chemical compounds: ionic compounds, covalent compounds, and acids.
+Now that we understand why naming is important, let us explore how to name a few important compounds in chemistry, namely, ionic compounds, covalent compounds, acids, and organic compounds.

 1. Naming Ionic Compounds